 Lufthansa is also successfully using VR technologies on the ground – to sell their business class seats.

-EVEREST VR is an exciting application with a strong immersive effect.
-It gives users a chance to climb the highest mountain in the world without any training for just $15.
-The aim of this app is not to feel like you’re playing a game, but to experience conquering the top of the world.
+EVEREST VR is an exciting virtual reality application with a strong immersive effect.
+It gives users a chance to climb the highest mountain in the world in virtual reality without any training for just $15.
+The aim of this VR app is not to feel like you’re playing a game, but to experience conquering the top of the world.

 What should you think of before implementing VR in your travel business?